xeolabs/xeolabs.github.com/_drafts/2013-10-28-scenejs-obj-import.md

 ---
 layout: post
-title: SceneJS Quick Start
+title: Importing a Mesh from .OBJ into SceneJS
-description: "Get cracking with SceneJS in two minutes"
+description: "Using the `import/obj` node to load a mesh from Wavefront OBJ into your scene"
 modified: 2013-05-31
 category: articles
 comments: true